What are migration assessments?

-NAATI recommends that you thoroughly investigate which visa you’d like to apply for before you approach us.
+NAATI recommends that you thoroughly investigate which visa you plan to apply for before you approach us.

 A skills assessment is where we assess your skills as “suitable” or “not suitable” for your nominated occupation (translator or interpreter) against the certification standards we have established.

-This means that if you need to obtain a skills assessment, you will need to gain NAATI Certification through testing.
-Recognised Practising credentials are not eligible
+This means that if you would like a skills assessment, you will need to gain NAATI certification through testing.
+Recognised Practising credentials are not eligible.

-Each successful assessment letter will have the expiry date of the assessment clearly indicated.
+The expiry date of your successful skills assessment (certification) will be clearly indicated on the letter you receive from us.
 Generally, NAATI skills assessments are valid for three years.

-The Australian Government’s skilled migration program is implemented through a partnership between government and industry.
-The Department of Home Affairs works with industry, represented by professional migration assessing authorities, to ensure that policies and procedures for assessing the skills of prospective migrants are appropriate, transparent and do not pose unreasonable barriers to migration.
+The Australian Government’s skilled migration program is implemented through a partnership between government and industry, coordinated by the Department of Home Affairs.
+The government ensures that policies and procedures for assessing the skills of prospective migrants are appropriate, transparent and do not pose unreasonable barriers to migration.

 In accordance with the Migration Regulations 1994, NAATI has been specified as the assessing authority for the occupations of Translator (ANZSCO Code 272413) and Interpreter (ANZSCO Code 272412).